 Parkinson’s Disease

-Parkinson’s disease is a degenerative neurological disorder in which the brain cells that normally produce the neurotransmitter dopamine die off.
+Parkinson’s disease develops when the brain cells that normally produce the neurotransmitter dopamine die off.
 When these cells die, the brain loses its ability to control movement, which leads to tremors in the hands and feet.
 People with Parkinson’s disease may eventually lose their ability to walk and talk and can experience memory loss, behavioral differences, chronic pain, depression and fatigue.
-The Parkinson’s Foundation estimates that around 930,000 Americans live with the disease.

 Currently, there are no therapeutics to treat the root cause of the disease, but there are drugs to help relieve symptoms.
 Patients frequently receive a medication called levodopa, also called L-dopa, which nerve cells can use to boost the brain’s dopamine supply.